nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 I then ran drive.py with the new model.
 And the car could complete the laps on track 1 effortlessly.

+Before feeding the data to the model, I had shuffled the training set before each epoch.
+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was 15 as after that the validation error drop per epoch was very negligible.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.

 I am now working on track2.
 Here I have adjusted drive.py throttle to be dependent on steering angle and speed (Steep turns and hilly track)